Skip to content

 12. G. R. Vaishnav

-G. R. Vaishnav, born on February 11, 1990, is a member of the India men’s national volleyball team.
-He wears the Number 1 or 11 Jersey for the Team.
+G. R. Vaishnav, born February 11, 1990, is a distinguished member of the Indian men’s national volleyball team, recognized for wearing the Number 1 or 11 jersey.

-Vaishnav started playing volleyball at the age of 12 in M Nanjappa Chettiar Matriculation School, Coimbatore and started professionally in the class of 11th in Ramakrishna Mission Vidyalaya, Coimbatore.
+His volleyball journey began at M Nanjappa Chettiar Matriculation School and developed professionally at Ramakrishna Mission Vidyalaya, Coimbatore.

 11. Muthusamy Appavu